Think back to some of your favorite videos. What did you like about them?

 Motion graphics templates

 We’re pretty big fans of motion graphics.
-You can check out our full list of free templates here, but today, we’d like to share some of our favorites.
+You can check out our full list of editable video templates here, but first, we’d like to share some of our favorites.

 This template combines motion graphics with short videos.
 It’s a great place to start if you want to create an explainer video for a landing page, your YouTube channel or your home page.
 The combination of different media will keep the viewer engaged throughout.